-The second annual Payroll Giving Month takes place every year in February.
-This is the only moment for Payroll Giving in the calendar and the aim is to raise awareness of the scheme amongst employees, employers and charities.
+The third annual Payroll Giving Month will take place in February 2023.
+The aim to provide a moment for Payroll Giving in the charity calendar and to raise awareness of the scheme amongst employees, employers and charities.
 It is also a great time to encourage more employees to support your cause via Payroll Giving.
 This can be in the form of regular giving, but there is also an option of running one-off campaigns with your corporate partners.

 There has not been a moment for Payroll Giving.
 Legacies have Remember a Charity month that is well established time in September to talk about giving through Wills.
 Therefore, the first Payroll Giving week was established in February 2021 and hundreds of charities got on board to talk about Payroll Giving.
 We are hoping for Payroll Giving Week to become a regular part of the fundraising calendar, a time in the year to really pull out all the stops to promote this form of giving.
 Not that it can’t be promoted at any other time as well!